-Join us for this one-hour webinar which focuses on the complex landscape of using patient data for research.
+Join us for this training session which focuses on the importance of using diverse model organisms in neuroscience research.

 A diverse range of model organisms and systems have played a vital role in illuminating fundamental aspects of neuroscience, elucidating disease mechanisms and in drug discovery for neurological disorders.
 Neuroscience researchers often have a deep affinity for the model system they primarily use, but as technologies continue to evolve and new techniques emerge, we need to ask ourselves: